 What We Believe at Glendale // in word + action

 As United Methodists, we believe that the living core of the Christian faith is revealed in Scripture, illuminated by tradition, enlivened through personal experience, and confirmed by reason.
-In other words, there is no need to “check your brain at the door” when you walk inside the online and/or physical front doors at Glendale.
+In other words, there is no need to “check your brain at the door” when you walk through the virtual and/or physical front doors of Glendale.
 Bring your questions + doubts with you – we will explore them together.
 And really, we can assume there are others already within our community have some of those same questions + doubts that you do.
 You’ll be in good company to explore those alongside us.

-We live out our faith with our witness against racism and work to abolish inequality and discrimination, to reject criminal justice systems based on racist policies and practices and work for restorative justice, to speak against irresponsible use of the earth’s resources and become good stewards of God’s creation, and to oppose war, the death penalty and work for peace with justice.
+We live out our faith through our witness against racism and work to abolish inequality and discrimination, to reject criminal justice systems based on racist policies and practices and work for restorative justice, to speak against irresponsible use of the earth’s resources and become good stewards of God’s creation, to oppose war and the death penalty and work for peace with justice.

 Historically, Methodists did not simply avoid evil in their own lives, they organized and worked with others to fight it as it appeared in the larger society.
-This mission + work continues today at Glendale.
+This organized mission + work continues today at Glendale.

 Communion // An Open Table for ALL